sdss/python_template/STYLE.rst

 Python 2 vs Python 3: which one to choose?
 ------------------------------------------

 SDSS has made the decision to transition to Python 3 by 2020.
 That means that all new code must *at least* be compatible with Python 3.6.
 There is, however, a very significant amount of ancillary code that is still Python 2-only and that will not be ported to Python 3 for some time.

 When deciding what version of Python to write your code on, consider which are its dependencies:

 -  If your code is standalone, or depends on Python 3-compatible code, write it in Python 3. **You don't need to make sure your code is Python 2-backwards compatible.**

 -  If your code depends on key packages that are Python 2-only (e.g., ``actorcore``, ``opscore``, ``RO``, ``twistedActor``), write your code in Python 2 **but** try to make it as much Python 3-ready as possible, so that when those dependencies are upgraded you can upgrade your code easily.

+There are Python 3-ready versions for `actorcore <https://github.com/sdss/actorcore>`__, `opscore <https://github.com/sdss/opscore>`__, `actorkeys <https://github.com/sdss/actorkeys>`__, and `tron <https://github.com/sdss/tron>`__.
+If you are writing code for SDSS-V, develop it as Python3-only against those versions.

-- If your code is intended for a large user base, Python 2 and 3 compatibility is recommended, but the focus should be put into Python 3.
+- If your code is intended for a large user base, Python 2 and 3 compatibility may be considered, but the focus should be put into Python 3.

-Whenever you create a new Python file, make sure to add the following lines at the top of the file
+If you want to ensure Python 2/3 compatibility, whenever you create a new Python file, make sure to add the following lines at the top of the file

 .. code:: python